chunw/chunw.github.io/README.md

 ~~* Move all asset files to `uploads/` folder, fix links~~ ~~* Move all asset images to `img/` folder, fix links~~ ~~* Refactor all code from third-party site builder~~
-* Redesign layout and palette
+* Cross-browser testing - Firefox
 * Create a Mobile version of the site
-* Cross-browser testing
+* Refactor css styles